Cinema: An International History of Film

 Screen comedian Charlie Chaplin emigrated from London to Hollywood.
 There, he directed and starred in a series of single-reel silent comedies, including The Tramp (1915), which made him the most recognisable film star in the world.
 Together with D.W.
 Griffith, Mary Pickford, and Douglas Fairbanks, Chaplin founded the independent studio United Artists in 1919.
 Fairbanks specialised in swashbuckling roles such as The Mark of Zorro (Fred Niblo, 1920) which anticipate those of Errol Flynn in the 1930s (The Adventures of Robin Hood; Michael Curtiz, 1938).
 United Artists was eventually sold in 1952, and later merged with MGM

-The world-famous stage actress Sarah Bernhardt starred in the Elizabethan costume drama Les amours de la reine Élisabeth (Louis Mercanton, 1912), one of France's film d'art (art film) productions.
-The first example was L'Assassinat du duc de Guise (1908), directed by Andre Calmettes and Charles Le Bargy.
+The world-famous stage actress Sarah Bernhardt starred in the Elizabethan costume drama Les amours de la reine Élisabeth ['the loves of Queen Elizabeth'] (Louis Mercanton, 1912), one of France's film d'art (art film) productions.
+The first example was L'Assassinat du duc de Guise ['the assassination of the Duke of Guise'] (1908), directed by Andre Calmettes and Charles Le Bargy.
 Films d'art were significant for their extended running-times, though their static camerawork and stage-like sets were more regressive than innovative.
-A similar trend existed in Germany, with the popularity of Autorenfilme (literary adaptations), starting with Der Andere (Max Mack, 1912).
+A similar trend existed in Germany, with the popularity of Autorenfilme (literary adaptations), starting with Der Andere ['the other man'] (Max Mack, 1912).
 The Autorenfilme became increasingly elaborate, leading to opulent costume dramas known as Kostumefilme, a trend begun by Joe May's Veritas Vincit (1918) though dominated by Ernst Lubitsch (notably his Mme du Barry, 1919).

 The brief period between 1908 and 1911 was seen as a bela epoca (golden age) for Brazilian cinema, among the most popular productions being fitas cantatas films accompanied by live singers.
 Similar to Brazil's fitas cantatas were the Japanese rensa-geki films, in which each sequence would be followed by a short dramatic scene (an innovation first introduced in 1916).
-Other Japanese genres of the period were: nonsensu-mono (comedies), matatabi-mono (films about wandering outlaws, such as Hiroshi Inagaki's 天下太平記 (1928), bunka eiga (documentaries, later called kiroku eiga), and jiji eiga (also documentaries, though specifically jingoistic).
+Other Japanese genres of the period were: nonsensu-mono (comedies), matatabi-mono (films about wandering outlaws, such as Hiroshi Inagaki's 天下太平記 ['peace on Earth'] from 19280, bunka eiga (documentaries, later called kiroku eiga), and jiji eiga (also documentaries, though specifically jingoistic).

 Charlie Chaplin's silent comedy shorts of the 1910s developed into feature-films in the 1920s and 1930s, notably The Gold Rush (1925) and City Lights (1931).
 (Chaplin resisted the industry's transition to sound and dialogue, though he did use sound effects and synchronised scores.)
 Buster Keaton's The General (1927, directed by Keaton and Clyde Bruckman) is another enduring silent comedy.
 Other Hollywood stars of the era included sex-symbol Rudolph Valentino, whose most popular leading role was in the exotic drama The Sheik (George Melford, 1921).
 In contrast to the decadence of Hollywood's emerging star and studio systems was Robert Flaherty's humanist documentary Nanook of the North (1922), praised by John Grierson who wrote one of the first analyses of documentary films (First Principles of Documentary, 1932).
 Grierson has been credited with coining the term 'documentary', though he disputes this: "Documentary is a clumsy description, but let it stand.
 The French who first used the term only meant travelogue."